rc1/WPJadeBuildsystem/README.md

 ### Copy

 Anything in the `./copy` folder will be copied into the parent theme folder.

 ### Jade

 __*To use [jadephp](https://www.npmjs.com/package/gulp-jade-php) and  output `.php` instead of `.html` files the jade filename must end in `.php.jade`*__

 All `.jade` files in `./jade` except for any files in `./jade/includes` will be compiled and placed into the parent theme folder.

+There is some stub theme components in there already.
+It assumes that `index.php.jade` is a router.
+Only suitable for small sites.

 ### Less